A list of recommended web sites, books, and articles that you can explore to enhance your experience in the class.

 Colorzilla.com/gradient-editor | This only does one thing - gradients.
 However, it provides indepth options for creating and editing gradients. |

 CSS3gen.com | This does the same techniques as the others, including animation.
 Admittedly, most of these techniques can be just as easily created by typing from scratch.
-However, for speed of generating, they may be useful.
-Also good for trial and error because of their WYSIWYG nature. |
+However, for speed of generating, they may be useful. |

 html-css-js.com | Comprehensive website including generators as well as general reference. |